udsm-dhis2-lab/eidsr-docker/README.md

 ## Project Setup

-eIDSR App is made up of 4 architectures, namely;-
+eIDSR App is made up of 2 services, namely;-

 - DHIS2 as the data warehouse, manager, and backend.
 -  Mediator, used for integration with national and referral hospitals and acting as the bridge between the national and referral hospitals and the DHIS2 API and data persistent layer.